a2stuff/a2d/res/notes/testplan.md

 For DeskTop's Shortcut > Edit a Shortcut... file picker:
 * Create a shortcut not on the startup volume.
 Edit the shortcut.
 Verify that the file picker shows the shortcut target volume and file selected.
 * Create a shortcut on a removable volume.
 Eject the volume.
 Edit the shortcut.
-Verify that the file picker initializes to any available volume, and does not crash or show corrupted results.
+Verify that the file picker initializes to the drives list, and does not crash or show corrupted results.

 For Shortcuts's File > Run a Program... file picker:
 * Navigate to an empty volume and don't select anything.
 Click OK.
 Verify that an alert is shown.